Arte (manga)

 Arte (アルテ, Arute) is a Japanese manga series by Kei Ohkubo.
 It was serialized in Tokuma Shoten's seinen manga magazine Monthly Comic Zenon from October 2013 to April 2025.
-It was collected in twenty-one tankōbon volumes.
+It was collected in twenty-two tankōbon volumes.
 The manga is licensed in North America by Comikey.
 An anime television series adaptation by Seven Arcs aired from April to June 2020.

 Plot

 In early 16th-century Florence, Italy, Arte is the only daughter of the noble but decadent Spalletti household.
 Since her childhood, Arte has proved herself as having an unusual talent for painting, but when her father dies, her mother tries to force her to abandon her love for art and find a young nobleman to marry as soon as possible in order to save the Spallettis from ruin.

 Arte, however, refuses to give up her dreams, and, going against the beliefs of her time, she starts searching for a master painter to work for, hoping to one day become a master painter herself.

 Her strong determination ultimately catches the attention of the young but well-known painter Leo, who finally accepts her as his apprentice.
 Unfortunately, as time goes on, Arte finds herself falling in love with her mentor, and is forced to make her choice between her personal artistic dream and realistic love.